shreddykr/skr-chopshop/README.md

 📱 **Usage**

+**1. Sell Stolen Vehicles**

 Approach the chopshop NPC with a stolen vehicle nearby.

-Interact with the NPC using the ox_target interaction.
+Interact with the NPC using the ox_target interaction system.

-A random cash payout will be given, and the vehicle will be removed from the world.
+Receive a random cash payout, and the vehicle will be removed from the game world.

+**3. Participate in Chopshop Missions**

+Players can take on missions to locate and deliver specific vehicles to the chopshop for rewards.

+Missions are marked with blips on the map, guiding players to vehicle spawn locations.

+Successfully deliver the vehicle to earn a payout.

 ---------------------------------------------------------------------------------

 💡 **Features**

-Vehicle Selling: Walk up to an NPC and sell stolen vehicles.
+Chopshop Mission System: Retrieve specific vehicles from designated map locations and deliver them to the chopshop.

+Customizable Spawn Points: Easily update NPC and vehicle spawn locations to suit your server's gameplay style.

-Random Cash Reward: Earn between $3,000 to $10,000 for each vehicle, with a low chance of a high payout.
+Dynamic Cash Rewards: Randomized payouts between $3,000 to $10,000 per vehicle, with chances for high-value rewards.

-Vehicles are deleted after the transaction.

-Rewards are given in cash via ox_inventory.

-Prevents players from selling vehicles that other players or themselves own (anti-dupe / money exploit)
+Anti-Exploit Mechanisms: Prevents players from exploiting the system by selling vehicles they own or duplicating cash.

+Inventory Integration: Rewards are seamlessly handled via ox_inventory.

-0.00ms ⚡
+Performance Optimized: Script operates at 0.00ms ⚡

 [Preview](https://streamable.com/q4dtfs)